What are indices?

 What are the major indices?

-Dow Jones (Wall Street)
+Dow Jones (traded as Wall Street)

 Created in 1896, the Dow Jones Industrial Average is the second oldest index in the US.
 Its name is derived from its two founders, Charles Dow and Edward Jones.
 Initially consisting of just 12 stocks, it's since grown to list 30 and has become one of the most-watched stock indices in the world.